OpenDataLiteracy/jksn-2017/CityOfSeattle-PoC/README.md

 Is it possible to make it so that python script is auto running and scrapes the videos pages every so often, on a new video detected, it downloads the associated event data, and processes the transcript, and then deletes the video from the local while storing everything else?

 This would save on storage costs and processing time if I am not mistaken...

+...

+Testing the searching, 0.5 seconds really isn't the worst when it has to load the entire tfidf tree anyway..

 [Back to Tools](#tools)